- Search The Registry

 - My Account

 Born in a tepee at Lightning Creek, Oklahoma, his mother, who died when he was two, was half Choctaw Cherokee Indian and half Black.
 His father, who was white, and whom he also never knew, had raped her.
-His great grandmother raised him until he was 11, when he was placed in a foster home in Kansas City, Missouri.
-He was soon running with the wrong crowd, and at the age of 13 was threatened with a four-year sentence in reform school for buying alcohol under-age.
-However, the headmaster of his high school knew that Leonard was being abused by the guardian of the foster home, and offered to adopt him if he were not jailed.
+His great-grandmother raised him until he was 11 when he was placed in a foster home in Kansas City, Missouri.
+He was soon running with the wrong crowd and, at 13, was threatened with a four-year sentence in reform school for buying alcohol under age.
+However, the headmaster of his high school knew that Leonard was being abused by the guardian of the foster home and offered to adopt him if he were not jailed.
 As a teenager, Reed had a weekend job selling popcorn at a theater in Kansas City.
 The Charleston Dance was sweeping the United States, and he learned how to do the Charleston by copying the performers on stage.

 Reed's professional career was short, lasting only from 1922 until 1933.
-The tremendous success that he achieved in that period, and the reason it came to an end, had a common origin: the tall, fair-complexioned, blue-eyed Reed was in fact of mixed Black and white blood.
-Until he was exposed, he was able to pass for both races and, in the age of segregation, worked both the Black theaters that were the laboratories of tap, as well as the more lucrative - but white - vaudeville venues.
+The tremendous success that he achieved in that period, and the reason it ended, had a common origin: the tall, fair-complexioned, blue-eyed Reed was, in fact, of mixed Black and white blood.
+Until he was exposed, he could pass for both races and, in the age of segregation, worked both the Black theaters that were the laboratories of tap, as well as the more lucrative - but white - vaudeville venues.
 He began in entertainment as a specialist Charleston dancer, doing three-minute slots in the shows that toured the Black theater circuits of the South and Mid-West.

 In 1925, while in New York visiting Cornell University, Reed entered and won a Charleston competition for whites.
 The victory proved to be his passport to the white theaters as well.
-Soon he was a regular visitor to the Hoofers Club, on 7th Avenue in Harlem, where dancers such as Bill Robinson traded steps and styles with all comers.
-Reed started working for the Whitman Sisters, who were acknowledged to have the best Black revue, and formed a partnership with the similarly light-skinned Willie Bryant: "Reed & Bryant - Brains as well as Feet."
-Reed with his dance partner Willie Bryant, invented the shimmy routine as a flashy finale to their dance act in the late 1920's.
+Soon he was a regular visitor to the Hoofers Club on 7th Avenue in Harlem, where dancers such as Bill Robinson traded steps and styles with all comers.
+Reed started working for the Whitman Sisters, acknowledged to have the best Black revue, and formed a partnership with the similarly light-skinned Willie Bryant: "Reed & Bryant - Brains as well as Feet."
+Reed, with his dance partner Willie Bryant, invented the shimmy routine as a flashy finale to their dance act in the late 1920s.

-In their book "Jazz Dance," Marshall Winslow Stearns and Jean Stearns describe it as "a one-chorus routine to a 32-bar tune, with eight bars each," consisting of the double shuffle, crossover, an up-and-back shuffle and then another move, characterized as "falling off a log."
-For the next three years Reed and Bryant were rarely out of work, appearing in both Black and White venues, notably the Palace Theater, New York.
+In their book "Jazz Dance," Marshall Winslow Stearns and Jean Stearns describe it as "a one-chorus routine to a 32-bar tune, with eight bars each," consisting of the double shuffle, crossover, an up-and-back shuffle, and then another move, characterized as "falling off a log."
+Reed and Bryant were rarely out of work for the next three years, appearing in both Black and White venues, notably the Palace Theater, New York.
 While a teenager at a white dance contest, Reed had once been revealed as black by an usherette and had been chased from the hall.
 In 1933, the secret of his mixed blood again slipped out, and he found himself barred from the White vaudeville circuit.
-After the discovery he was Black and Cherokee, Reed turned to production and choreography.
+After discovering he was Black and Cherokee, Reed turned to production and choreography.

-In 1934, he staged Rhythm Bound, with 40 singers, at the Harlem Opera House, and from the mid-Thirties worked in-house at the Cotton Club, arranging music and producing shows for Cab Calloway, Duke Ellington, Ethel Waters, Billie Holiday and the Nicholas Brothers.
-In 1937, he was injured in a car accident and so was unfit for service during the Second World War, which he spent entertaining troops.
-He later wrote music for Lionel Hampton and Ella Fitzgerald, and then from 1950 until 1960 was the manager of the Apollo Theatre in Harlem, greatly celebrated for its talent shows.
+In 1934, he staged Rhythm Bound, with 40 singers, at the Harlem Opera House, and from the mid-Thirties worked in-house at the Cotton Club, arranging music and producing shows for Cab Calloway, Duke Ellington, Ethel Waters, Billie Holiday, and the Nicholas Brothers.
+In 1937, he was injured in a car accident and so was unfit for service during the Second World War, during which he spent entertaining troops.
+He later wrote music for Lionel Hampton and Ella Fitzgerald.
+From 1950 until 1960, he was the manager of the Apollo Theatre in Harlem, greatly celebrated for its talent shows.
 In 1951, he married Barbara De Costa.